Textual Membership Queries: Generating Textual Membership Queries

-Given a word, our goal is to find a diverse set of words that are semantically related to it.
-For a word to serve as a possible replacement within a specific context, it has to adhere to two general rules: First, it has to be \textit{functionally similar} \cite{Turney2010} to the original, meaning that the two words \emph{behave} similarly in their context.
-Second, it has to be semantically related to the original word.
-For example, ``book" and ``dog" can be functionally similar to ``cat", but in the sentence ``I want to pet this cat", it is acceptable replace with ``dog" but not with ``book".
+For a word to serve as a possible replacement within a specific context, it has to be \textit{functionally similar} \cite{Turney2010} to the original, meaning that the two words \emph{behave} similarly in their context.
+In order for our operators to be able to generate near-misses they should strive to make minimal changes to the instance, thus we will to enforce our operators to suggest words that are also \textit{semantically related}, reducing the change to the sentence from a single operator.

-For a qualitative analysis of each method with respect to these two rules we refer the reader to the supplementary material.
-We chose to use Dependency Word2vec with a semantic environment size of 10 for the empirical evaluations to follow.
+This requirement makes common methods for computing semantic relatedness (such as ESA \cite{Gabrilovich2007} and Word2Vec) unsuitable, as they do not consider functionality.
+Thus, "wine" may be considered semantically close to "drinking", despite them having different functionality.
+On the other end, we also considered masked language-models (LM) like BERT \cite{Devlin2019BERTPO} but in many cases found it focused mainly on preserving functional similarity and not on semantic relatedness.
+Instead, we chose to use Dependency Word2vec \cite{Levy2014}, a representation with an associated distance function that was specifically trained to exhibit both of these properties.